IMAP receiving does not create a new user

 That is exactly what we would need also!

-#20 Updated by Øyvind Sean Kinsey about 9 years ago
+#20 Updated by Øyvind Sean Kinsey over 9 years ago

 The reason why 'create' does not work is that the user model has a limitation on 30 characters for the firstname property.